dreamcareer7/real-estate-server/docs/template.md

 ### Create a template [POST /templates]
 ::: warning
-  This endpoint creates a new template for everyone.
+  This endpoint adds a new template to the system so users can use it.
+  If you want to save and endpoint for users and render them, look at instantiation.
 :::
 <!-- include(tests/template/create.md) -->